Kenshiki Labs

 Pre-loaded Regulatory Corpus

-Every Kenshiki environment ships with a governed evidence base covering major AI governance standards, compliance frameworks, and industry-specific regulatory guidance — 2,200+ chunks, pre-tagged with SIRE identity and crosswalk mappings.
+Every Kenshiki Labs environment ships with a governed evidence base covering major AI governance standards, compliance frameworks, and industry-specific regulatory guidance — 2,200+ chunks, pre-tagged with SIRE identity and relationship mappings.
 Each framework is mapped through the Ontic Compliance Catalog to enforceable obligations, so the SIRE gate knows which evidence must exist before a governed request can proceed.
 Governed inference works on day one.
 Add your own documents on top.

 • EU AI Act (Regulation 2024/1689)